Equity-Transformer: Solving NP-hard Min-Max Routing Problems as Sequential Generation with Equity Context: Introduction

-\begin{itemize}[leftmargin=0.4in] \item \textit{Multi-agent positional encoding for order bias.} We introduce virtual orders on agents to model the simultaneous decision as sequences.
-To model the precedence of agents (i.e., order bias among agents), we add positional encoding of ordered agents and inject it into the encoder. \item \textit{Context encoder for equity context.} To promote equitable tours for multiple agents, we incorporate an equity context into the sequence generators.
-Our approach entails considering crucial factors such as temporal tour length, the target tour length, and the desired number of cities to be visited, thereby enhancing the fairness of the generated tours. \end{itemize}
+\begin{itemize} \item \textbf{Multi-agent positional encoding for order bias.} We introduce virtual orders on agents to model a parallel decision-making process as a sequence.
+The homogeneous agents are modeled with the precedence (i.e., order bias among agents), we add positional encoding and inject it into the encoder. \item \textbf{Context encoder for equity.} To promote equitable tours for multiple agents, we incorporate an equity context into the sequence generator.
+Equity context considers the temporal tour length, the target tour length, and the desired number of cities to be visited, which are essential factors for enhancing the fairness of the generated tours. \end{itemize}

-Our method performs remarkably at the min-max routing problems, outperforming both existing classical heuristic and learning-based methods.
-As a highlight, \ourmethod{} achieves 334$\times$ speed improvement and 53\% reduction of solution cost compared to the representative classical heuristic solver (LKH-3) when solving the mTSP with 1000 cities.
-Also, our method achieves 1217$\times$ faster speed and 9\% reduction of solution cost than the representative learning-based method, the ScheduleNet \cite{park2021schedulenet} for the same problem.
+Our method performs remarkably well at the min-max routing problems, outperforming both existing classical heuristic and learning-based methods.
+As a highlight, \ourmethod{} achieves 334$\times$ speed improvement and 53\% reduction of solution cost compared to the representative classical heuristic solver (LKH3) when solving the multi-agent TSP with 1,000 cities.
+Also, our method achieves 1,217$\times$ faster speed and 9\% reduction of solution cost than the representative learning-based method (ScheduleNet) with parallel planning.